ls1intum/Artemis/docs/dev/cypress.rst

     it before this period to get access to the video.

-Best Practice when writing new E2E tests
+Best practice when writing new E2E tests
 ----------------------------------------

 **Understanding the System and Requirements**